As a strategic part of CGI’s global delivery model

 Facilitating career changes

-Apprentices work through a boot camp to prepare them with skills needed to succeed in IT before joining CGI and then work with CGI teams and mentors for 12 months at each center.
+Apprentices work through a boot camp to prepare them with skills needed to succeed in IT before joining CGI.
+Then they work with CGI teams and mentors for 12 months at one of the centers.
 This pilot program included 10 apprentices across two centers and is preparing to scale in the next year to include more apprentices and locations.

-Three of those apprentices are in Belton, said Chris Flor, Vice President Consulting Services, working with two major federal agency clients.
+Three of those apprentices are in Belton, working with two major federal agency clients, according to said Chris Flor, Vice President Consulting Services.
 Belton, 20 minutes east of Fort Hood, is a town of around 22,000 people, many of them veterans or active duty military.
-Of the 265 people who work at CGI’s Belton Delivery Center, close to 40% have military connections, he said.
+Of the 265 people who work at CGI’s Belton Delivery Center, close to 40% have military connections, Flor said.

-One of CGI’s key contributions to the local community is working with the Soldier for Life Transition Assistance Program, helping military personnel transition out and into civilian life, Flor said.
+One of CGI’s key contributions to the local community is working with the Soldier for Life Transition Assistance Program, helping retiring military personnel transition into civilian life, Flor said.

 Supporting community spirit